- Ilinca Stroe

-Romanian Verbal Mannerisms - Part IV (“Nu e ca şi cum…”)
+Romanian Verbal Mannerisms - Why Do We Say “Nu e ca şi cum…”?

 This light-hearted yet quite pragmatic series of posts focuses on verbal mannerisms in contemporary Romanian to give you a hint of where they might come from, a bit of an insight into the cultural implications they might carry, and an idea as to when you might want to use them, in your Romanian-speaking experience.